Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 These Hiking For Her tips on how to feel full on a backpacking trip will help you savor your food fully.

-Quantity and content matters
+quantity and content of dinner matters

 Quantities of backpacking dinner food